stimulant/ampm/README.md

     // Start up the app on this schedule -- see cronmaker.com for the format.
     "startupSchedule": null,

-    // Update the content and app on this schedule -- see cronmaker.com for the format.
-    "updateSchedule": null,

     // Restart the app on this schedule -- see cronmaker.com for the format.
     "restartSchedule": null,